 The authors would like to express gratitude to Dr. C. Trabi, Mr. F. Hill-Casey and Mr C.R.
 Bradley for their assistance in this study.
-This research was funded by the European Union's Seventh Framework Programme managed by the REA - Research Executive Agency http://ec.europa.eu/research/rea (FP7/2007_2013) under project reference 606326.
-The work has been supported by the following partners: ARM Ltd. (UK), Lightmain Ltd. (UK), OxyGuard International A/S (Denmark), TechnoSAM SRL (Romania).
+This research was funded by the European Union's Seventh Framework Programme managed by the REA - Research Executive Agency http://ec.europa.eu/research/rea (FP7/2007\2013) under project reference 606326.